open-telemetry/opentelemetry-python/instrumentation/opentelemetry-instrumentation-opentracing-shim/tests/testbed/test_common_request_handler/README.rst

        def before_request(self, request, request_context):

-           # If we should ignore the active Span, use any passed SpanContext
+           # If we should ignore the active Span, use any passed SpanReference
            # as the parent.
 Else, use the active one.
            span = self.tracer.start_span("send",
                                          child_of=self.context,